-Particle swarm optimisation (PSO) is a population based metaheuristic that improves the population over iterations with a given measure of accuracy known as fitness \cite{kennedy1995particle}.
-The population of candidate solution in PSO is known as swarm while the candidate solutions are known as particles that get updated according to the particle's position and velocity.
-In the swarm, each particle's movement is typically influenced by its local best known position, but also guided toward the best known positions that get updated when better positions are discovered by other particles.
+PSO is a population-based metaheuristic that improves the population over iterations with a given measure of accuracy known as fitness \citep{kennedy1995particle}.
+The population of the candidate solution is known as a swarm while the candidate solutions are known as particles that get updated according to the particle's position and velocity.
+In the swarm, each particle's movement is typically influenced by its local best-known position which gets updated when better positions are discovered by other particles.
 Equations \ref{eq:1} and \ref{eq:2} show the velocity and position update of the particle in a swarm, respectively.

-where $\boldsymbol{v_t}$ $\boldsymbol{x_t}$ represent the velocity and position of a particle at time step $t$, respectively. $c_1$ and $c_2$ are the user-defined cognitive and social acceleration coefficients, respectively. $\gamma_1$ and $\gamma_2$ are random numbers drawn from uniform $U[0,1]$ distribution, and $\alpha$ is the user-defined inertia weight.
-There are several variants in the way the particles get updated which have their own strengths and limitations for different types of problems \cite{kennedy1995particle,shi2001particle,van2004cooperative,zhan2009adaptive,yang2004quantum}.
+where $\boldsymbol{v_t}$ $\boldsymbol{x_t}$ represent the velocity and position of a particle at time step $t$, respectively. $c_1$ and $c_2$ are the user-defined cognitive and social acceleration coefficients, respectively. $\gamma_1$ and $\gamma_2$ are random numbers drawn from uniform $U[0,1]$ distribution, and $\alpha$ is a user-defined inertia weight.
+There are several variants in the way the particles get updated which have their strengths and limitations for different types of problems \citep{kennedy1995particle,shi2001particle,van2004cooperative,zhan2009adaptive,yang2004quantum,jain2022overview}.